 The School of Practical Philosophy in KZN is a centre for spiritual, practical knowledge and enquiry.
 It aims to help individuals lead a fuller, richer and more useful life and to evolve the spiritual aspect of their being in accordance with natural laws.

 This is done mainly by providing courses in practical philosophy.

 The School of Practical Philosophy in KZN has four branches which are located in Durban, Pietermaritzburg, Highway and Ballito.
-These are referred to as the “School” in this booklet.
+These are referred to as the “School”.